Jill L. Maderer, Senior Rabbi

 Eli Freedman was ordained at Hebrew Union College–Jewish Institute of Religion in May 2010 after receiving his undergraduate degree from Brandeis University.
 Prior to joining the clergy team at Rodeph Shalom, Rabbi Freedman served as Rabbinic Intern at the NYU Hillel, spent three years of rabbinical school in London and ran the outreach and engagement program at Columbia/Barnard Hillel.

-Rabbi Freedman’s major areas of work at Rodeph Shalom our RiSe Up!
-(Social Justice) Initiative, Families with Young Children, and young adult work which included our Young Friends group and Next Dor.
+Rabbi Freedman’s major areas of work at Rodeph Shalom are our RiSe Up!
+(Social Justice) Initiative, Families with Young Children, and our Young Friends (20's/30's) group.
 He also is engaged in all other rabbinic duties, including life cycle events, leading services, preaching, counseling, and adult education.
-Rabbi Freedman, his wife, Laurel Klein, and their daughter, Josephine, live in the wonderful Kensington neighborhood where they enjoy dining out, live music, and home-brewing!
+Rabbi Freedman, his wife, Laurel Klein, and their daughters, Josephine and Nora, live in the wonderful Kensington neighborhood where they enjoy dining out, live music, and home-brewing!

 Erin R. Frankel, Cantor